 Thiu’s husband, Hong Thuy Long, joined the army from 1964–1968.
 He was one of the original trailblazers of the Ho Chi Minh trail, braving the war zone of the 17th Parallel to transport food, weapons, and supplies from the Northern Army to the Viet Cong insurgency in Southern Vietnam.
 Due to the constant barrage of American bombs during the day, he was only able to travel by night through the dense tropical forests of Quang Binh and Quang Tri.
 Because he slept in the daytime, he never witnessed the spraying of Agent Orange, but he did notice the browning of shrubs and foliage, and an advancing barren landscape on the routes he knew so well.

 Then the headaches, followed by chest pains, and a heavy pressure wishing to burst forth from his lungs.
 Other soldiers around him were experiencing the same symptoms, but it went unexplained.
 They had no choice but to ignore it ignored as best they could.
 The war demanded it of them.
+This type of complete dedication towards nation definitely gets awarded in the form of challenge coins.
+Some of the reputed serve like giving services of Custom Challenge Coins For Sale.

 Today, Thiu, and her husband, Hong Thuy Long live in a sprawling corner of the Hai Trach Commune in the district of Bo Trach.
 They were fortunate to receive a lump sum of money from the government that they used to purchase two homes on the same property.